Lesson Plan: Basic Fiber Optics, Introduction and Overview - Online Course With Certificate of Completion

 What You Will Learn In This Basic Self-Study Program:

 This Fiber U self-study program is designed to familiarize anyone just starting in fiber optics with the technology and processes involved in fiber optic network design, installation and operation.
-It can also improve the knowledge of the individual with some training and/or experience, such as FOA CFOTs.
+It can also refresh and improve the knowledge of the individual with some training and/or experience, such as FOA CFOTs.
 It is strictly focused on the practical aspects of fiber optics, not intended to try to teach the theory, just the things one needs to design, install, test and use fiber optic networks.
 We also try to explain the variety of the components and technological approaches used and how to choose among them.

 One of the most important points of this program is to include the latest technology.
 Too many courses teach obsolete theory and practice, out of obsolete textbooks!
 FOA updates its self-published books, websites and videos continuously to keep them the most up to date available anywhere.
 This course is kept up to date and will teach differences between applications (telco/Internet/CATV/LAN, etc.) so the student can intelligently work in today's environment.
 Many courses are criticized because they are too specific or prejudiced to one application, technology or manufacturer.
 We will explore the spectrum with you and tell you where to go to find out more.

 This program has been developed as a cooperative effort of many volunteers from the FOA.
 If you have comments or suggestions on how to improve it, please contact us at email@example.com.